STEM OPT Extension

 - Copy of your official transcripts -- contact university registrar by clicking here

-- Copy of a check or money order, made out to "U.S. Department of Homeland Security" for $410
+- Copy of a check or money order, made out to "U.S. Department of Homeland Security."
+Verify the current fee amount under "Filing Fees."

 - Two 2"x2" passport-style photos taken within the last 30 days